 A Slice of Ludington History, Jamesport Center is a late Victorian six storefront complex.
-The earliest section was completed in 1890 and was occupied by the Red Andrews Saloon and the Central House Hotel.
+The earliest section was completed in 1890 and was occupied by the Johnson Bros.
+Saloon and the Central House Hotel.
 It was built by August Tiedemann, a noted local builder and architect, for two Swedish brothers, “Red” Andrew Johnson and Axel Johnson.
 It largely served sailors of the Great Lakes during the booming days of logging in Western Michigan.

 In 1892 a second structure with decorative cast iron columns was added.(Now, entrance to Sunset Bay Antiques.)
 It served as the lobby of the Central House Hotel and provided a dining room, upstairs parlor rooms and additional bedrooms.

 In 1905 the final four storefronts were added to provide apartments for the employees of the recently completed Star Watch Case Co., then located on nearby Rath Street.
 The ground level store-fronts of the buildings have been used for a wide variety of trades over the past 120 plus years, including a butcher shop, a millinery, a theatorium, a dry cleaners, a hardware store, a clothing shop, various furniture stores, the State Liquor Control Commission store, a bicycle shop, the local headquarters for the National Maritime Union, and currently, Sunset Bay Antiques and Jamesport Brewing Company.